IntelliRadar: A Comprehensive Platform to Pinpoint Malicious Package Information from Cyber Intelligence: Experiments

+In the context of package management ecosystems, the rapid propagation of malicious packages from primary repositories to downstream mirrors presents a significant security challenge.
+When a malicious contributor uploads a malicious package to \textit{pypi.org}, it swiftly synchronizes across various mirror sources.
+Due to the varied synchronization mechanisms (full or incremental) employed by different mirrors, downstream mirrors receive no formal notification when malicious packages are removed from pypi.org, potentially resulting in the prolonged persistence of these threats within mirror repositories.

+To this end, we scanned the main downstream PyPI mirrors~\cite{guo2023empirical} using the intelligence database.
+As of 01/05/2025, we discovered 1,981 malicious packages across various PyPI mirrors, specifically 781 in the Tsinghua mirror, 548 in the Tencent mirror, 395 in the Douban mirror, 21 in the BFSU mirror, 132 in the Huawei mirror, and 104 in the Aliyun mirror.
+Among these malicious packages, 54.7\% were uniquely identified in our database.
+These malicious packages had been downloaded over 86,240 times cumulatively, with the most severe case being the ethereum2 package, which had been downloaded 436 times before our identification and was identified 436 days earlier than other security databases such as Snyk.
+Table ~\ref{table:new_packages} presents the most impactful cases, highlighting the advantage of our tool in early identification.

+In response to these findings, we sent batch emails to downstream mirror maintainers providing data on the detected malicious packages.
+We received confirmation replies from Tencent, Douban, and Tsinghua.
+By comparing the package status before and after our notification, we verified that the administrators had removed all the malicious packages.
+For real-time deployment data, we also issue monthly reports to downstream mirrors to ensure the security of the entire ecosystem.

+Beyond these practical applications, we also evaluated the financial viability of \tool through a comprehensive cost analysis.
 We evaluated the costs of extracting malicious package information using LLMs.
-The initial webpage text from 21 data sources contained over 17 million tokens.
-After text filtering, this was reduced to 6.4 million tokens, a reduction of 62.4\%.
-The entire process cost \$1,942, We extracted a total of 20,692 pieces of intelligence, containing 119,400 entities.
-The average cost per piece of intelligence was \$0.094, and the cost per entity was \$0.016.
-This approach proved cost-effective, and we anticipate further cost reductions with future updates from OpenAI.
-In our analysis of token consumption by intelligence sources, Phylum emerged as the primary contributor, accounting for 17.4\% of token usage and providing the highest number of malicious package entities, as shown in Figure \ref{fig:token_number}.
-Other significant sources such as Sonatype and Tuxcare accounted for 10.5\% and 8.7\% of token consumption, respectively, indicating their roles as major providers of information.
-Particularly, platforms like Sonatype, Checkpoint, Checkmarx, and Medium are not only vital tools for open-source software monitoring but also primary sources of open-source intelligence, playing a crucial role in the identification and analysis of security threats.
+The initial webpage text from 24 data sources contained over 17 million tokens.
+After text filtering, this was reduced to 7.07 million tokens, a reduction of 58.4\%.
+The entire process cost \$93.8, We extracted a total of 34,313 pieces of intelligence.
+The average cost per piece of intelligence was \$0.003.
+This approach proved cost-effective, and we anticipate further cost reductions with future updates from OpenAI and open-source LLMs.